taylorkangbeck/dws-docker-workspace/README.md

 `dws rebuild [ssh_hostname]`
 * Stops container and forces a rebuild of the Docker image before attaching normally

+`dws connect [ssh_hostname]`
+* Connects to the remote host's docker daemon, but does not attach to container.
+Allows use of docker CLI to control remote host.

 `dws detach`
 * Forces syncing to stop and ssh tunnels to close.
-Only really needed if you end up in a weird state.

 # Troubleshooting